-Some of our information sessions are also offered as webinars.
-On this page you can watch videos of some of the webinars we have held in the past.
+Some of our information sessions, presented by local experts, are also offered as webinars and videos.
+On this page you can watch videos of some of the previous information sessions.
 To view upcoming sessions that will be broadcast as webinars, please visit our events page and look for sessions that are flagged with this symbol:

 Dietary Choices After Cancer